This-is-pawan/OS_from_neso/OS_by_pk.md

 ⬇️ performance                 there should be enough frames to                                     hold
                              all the different pages that any                                     single instruction can reference

 ############ allocation algorithms    ############
+frame allocation algorithms would help us in determining how many frames should be allocated to different processes in a multi processing environment we will discuss the 3 most common allocation algorihms:
+1)equal allcation
+2)proportional allocation
+3)priority allocation
+**equal allocation**
+the frames are equally distributed among the processes.
+*if we have m no. of frames
+*if we have n no. of processes
+*we allocate m/n frames to each process. e.g and numerical

+############# global versus local allocation ##############
+page-replacement algo can be classified into two broad categroies:
+1)Global replacement
+2)Local replacement
+this is another important factor in deciding the way frames are allocated to different processes. in global replcement: when a page fault occurs:*processes are allowed to select replacement frames from the set of all frames even if the frames are allocated to some other processes. e.g do yourself. in local replacement:when a page fault occours:*processes are allowed to select replacement frames only from the set of frames that is particularly allocated to them. e.g do yourself

+######## Thrashing   ########
+consider a process that doesn't have enough frames for its execution. it will quickly cause a page fault ->page replacement ->replace a page with the new desired page -> the page that was replaced was an actively used page.so it would also cause a fault .

+replace a page with the desired page

+the page that was replaced was an actively used page ,so it would also cause a fault **servere performance problems due to thrashing** the os monitors cpu utilization .if cpu utilization is too low,we increase the degree of multiprogramming by introducing a new process to the system.
+*as processess are busy swapping pages in an out ,they queue up for the pageing device and the ready queue become empty.
+*since processes are now waiting for the paging device,the cpu utilization decreases.
+*the cpu scheduler sees that the cpu ulitization has deceased and in an attempt to increase cpu utilization it increase the degree of mutiprogramming by bringing in new processes.
+*these new processes tries to take frames from the older processes hence increasing the no. of page faults and increasing the queue for the paging device.
+*the cpu utilization drops even further and the cycle continues.
+*here we see thrashing occuring and the system throughput decreasing tremendously.

+####### working-set model    #####
+how to prevent thrashing?
+we must provide a process with as many frames as it needs. but how do we know how many frames it needs?we make of the working set strategy where it checks how many frames a process is actually using . this approach defines the locality model of process execution. as a proces executes,it moves from locality to locality. a set of pages that are actively used together . a program is generally composed of serveral different localities,which may overlap.
+**implementation**
+we use a parameter which defines the working set window.
+*the set of pages in the most recent page reference is the working set.
+*if a page is in active use,it will be in the working set.
+*if it is no longer being used,it will drop from the working set time units after its last reference .
+*thus,the working set is an approximation of the program's locality. page reference table (do make it)

+virtual problem - do this also
+###################### end virtual memory ##################
+############## file system (storage managment)  ################
+programs has to be loaded to main memory for execution but main memory is usually  too small to accommodate all the data and programs permanently .so,the computer system must provide secondary storage to back up main memory.